u1f35c/desk-viking/README.md

 `stm32flash -w build/desk-viking.bin -v /dev/ttyUSB0`

+### Emulation mode

+It's possible to compile desk-viking in "emulation" mode, where it is a standard Linux binary that can be connected to via [USBIP](http://usbip.sourceforge.net/).
+While this doesn't provide any emulation of a connected device it does allow testing of basic functionality.
+A [VCD](https://en.wikipedia.org/wiki/Value_change_dump) file is written with details of the various GPIO states, and this can be used with tools such as [sigrok](https://sigrok.org/) to verify operation is as expected.

+To build in emulation mode, first link the Chopstx emulation header as the board file:

+`ln -s ../chopstx/board/board-gnu-linux.h board.h`

+Then compile:

+`make EMULATION=1`

+And run the resulting binary:

+`build/desk-viking`

+Then, as root, load the USBIP driver module (I found this didn't get auto-loaded):

+`modprobe vhci-hcd`

+And attach to the desk-viking exported device:

+`usbip attach -r 127.0.0.1 -b 1-1`

+When you're done you can detach the device cleanly with:

+`usbip detach -p 0`

+Once you've detached the `desk-viking` binary will exit and the VCD file will be written.

 ## Pinouts

 The pinout configuration can be configured in `include/gpio.h`.
 The default maps as follows: